 Nothing stays constant.
-All of us need the ability to find new pathways, discover new solutions & alter their behaviors, creating their own evolution.
+All of us need the ability to find new pathways, discover new solutions & alter our behaviors, creating our own evolution.

 Walking is one of my favorite activities.
 Daily, I walk 40 minutes (at least).
 I get sunshine, fresh air and time for myself.
 And moving my whole body feels great.
 This recharges me and helps free the tension I’ve stored in my body from my other activities.

-I know you can achieve good results from walking to.
+I know you can achieve good results from walking too.